sosaisho/deal-newsfeed-prototype/README.md

 The goal is to simulate relationship intelligence by:

-- **Aggregating diverse data sources:** Pulling in updates from multiple RSS feeds relevant to private equity, deal activity, and advisory news.
+- **Aggregating diverse data sources:** Pulling in updates from multiple RSS feeds covering private equity, deal activity, and advisory news.

-- **Real-time streaming:** Using Socket.IO to push updates instantly to connected clients, creating a live feed experience.
+- **Real-time streaming:** Using Socket.IO to instantly push updates to connected clients for a real-time feed experience.

 - **Categorization:** Classifying news items into event types like Deal Events, Advisor Updates, and Tech News using keyword matching for simple but effective filtering.